Servings: 2 / Prep Time: 15 minutes / Cook Time: 30 minutes

 Instructions

-- Pour 2 cups Chicken Bone Broth (or low-sodium stock) into a small sauce pan.
-Set the pan over low heat, and keep warm while you make the risotto.
+- Warm the Broth.
+Pour 2 1/2 cups Chicken Bone Broth into a small saucepan set over low heat.
+Keep it warm throughout the cooking process.

-- Pour in 1/2 cup dry Arborio Rice.
-Stir to coat it in the onions and garlic, and cook for 2-3 minutes until only a small white dot remains in the center of the rice grains.
+- Toast the Rice.
+Stir 1/2 cup dry Arborio Rice into the onions and garlic and cook for 2-3 minutes until only a small white dot remains in the center of most of the grains of rice.

-- Stir in 1/4 cup dry White Wine until absorbed, about 1-2 minutes.
+- Add Wine.
+Pour 1/4 cup dry White Wine into the pan, stirring frequently until absorbed, about 2-3 minutes.

 Nutrition